ToluThomas/android-averages-calculator/README.md

-# android-calculator
+# android-averages-calculator
-An Android app to do basic arithmetic (addition, subtraction, multiplication, division).
+An android app to calculate measures of central tendency (averages) like mean, median and mode.